 Identifying fossil fuel lobbyists with AI

 Kick Big Polluters Out (of which Global Witness is a member) have been doing this work every year.
-We found 2,456 fossil fuel lobbyists who have been granted access to the COP28 summit in Dubai last year.
+We found 2,456 fossil fuel lobbyists who have been granted access to COP28 last year.

-This workshop will outline an approach to using web scraping and Large Language Models (LLMs), like those powering ChatGPT, to systematically identify organisations that are affiliated with the fossil fuel industry.
-These techniques could also be adapted to other climate projects, such as identifying climate disinformation.
+This workshop will outline an approach to using web scraping and Large Language Models (LLMs), like those powering ChatGPT, to help speed up this kind of work.
+These techniques could also be adapted to other climate projects, such as categorising meetings between lobbyists and politicians, or identifying climate disinformation campaigns.

 Install and load libraries